 Virtual co-working sessions allow team members to log in to Zoom, Skype, or your virtual conference room software of choice and simply do their own work alongside their co-workers.
 This isn’t a meeting, but rather a time to be together, be productive, and feel a part of your work community again.

-We at iPEC encourage you to consider how you might improve your remote workers’ lives right now by implementing one or more of the recommendations from this list.
+We encourage you to consider how you might improve your remote workers’ lives right now by implementing one or more of the recommendations from this list.

-To learn how to coach and lead your team more effectively now and far into the future, read the The Complete Guide to Improving Team Performance with Effective Leadership or speak with an iPEC Admissions Coach about enrolling in a coach training program.
+To learn how to coach and lead your team more effectively now and far into the future, check out the The Complete Guide to Improving Team Performance with Effective Leadership.